Why Is My Hibiscus Wilting? 6 Common Reasons & Experts’ Tips

 Over Or Under-Watering

+The two most common causes of hibiscus plants wilting and falling are a lack of water or over-watering, as well as other factors such as cold temperatures, too much sunlight, and nutrient deficiencies.
 You have provided too much water if the soil is moist, but the plant still has wilted leaves.
 Another sign that you should look out for is swelling in the tree’s trunk with tiny bulging blisters.
 The top leaves also have indentations.

-One sign that your potted plants are getting too much water is the leaves turning brown or yellow.
+One sign that your potted plants are getting too much water is when the leaves turn brown or yellow.
 The young leaves are also fragile and fall off quickly.
+In contrast, the hibiscus plant that does not receive enough water looks lifeless and withered.
+The soil inside is too dry and forms a depression inside the pot.

 Wilt Disease (Root Rot)